o3bvv/verboselib/README.rst

 The current and the default languages are `thread-local`_.
 Hence, the functions for manipulating and querying them, like ``set_language()``, are thread-safe.
 However, the values have to be set in each thread separately.

-As for translations catalog registry, ``verboselib.Translations``, it is also thread-safe, as it relies on `RLocks`__.
+As for the translations catalog registry, ``verboselib.Translations``, it is also thread-safe, as it relies on `RLocks`__.
 It's recommended to be used in libraries.
 However, if the target is an application and it is guaranteed to be single-threaded, it's possible to use a not-thread-safe version:

 .. code-block:: python